saf-dmitry/taskpaper-mode/README.md

 ## Cleaner Outline View

-The `adaptive-wrap.el` sets the `wrap-prefix` correctly for indenting and wrapping of long-line items.
-The version included in this repository provides the `adaptive-wrap-prefix-mode` minor mode, which sets the `wrap-prefix` property on the fly so that single-long-line paragraphs get word-wrapped in a way similar to what you'd get with `M-q` using `adaptive-fill-mode`, but without actually changing the buffer's text.
-The present version supports tabs, works on one-line paragraphs, and can be used in modes other than TaskPaper mode.
-In can be activated globally by putting `adaptive-wrap-mode.el` on the load path and adding to your init file
+The [adaptive-wrap][emacs-adaptive-wrap] package is helpful for correct wrapping of indented long-line items.
+The package provides the `adaptive-wrap-prefix-mode` minor mode which sets the `wrap-prefix` property on the fly so that single-long-line paragraphs get word-wrapped in a way similar to what you'd get with `M-q` using `adaptive-fill-mode`, but without actually changing the buffer's text.
+Since v0.7 it supports single-line paragraphs and can be used in TaskPaper mode as well.
+The package can be activated globally by putting `adaptive-wrap-mode.el` on the load path and adding to your init file

     (require 'adaptive-wrap)
     (add-hook 'visual-line-mode-hook